 - Prepare snacks for her: Make her a light snack while she’s breastfeeding.
 Bring it to her to eat between switching to the other breast.

-- Burp and change the baby: While mom eats her snack, burp the baby and change their diaper.
-This will help wake the baby so they’re ready for the other breast.
+- Burp and change baby: While she eats her snack, burp baby and change their diaper.
+This will help wake up baby and be ready for the other breast.

 Things Dads Can Do With Baby

-- Take over some feedings: You can do some feedings in the middle of the night.
-Or bring baby to mom if she is breastfeeding (could also be expressed breastmilk to let her rest).
-Feed baby in the morning before work (again with expressed breastmilk or formula if formula-fed) so mom can sleep in.
+- Take over some of the feedings: Do some feedings in the middle of the night.
+Or bring baby to mom if she is breastfeeding (could also be expressed breastmilk to give her a rest).
+Feed baby in the morning before you leave for work (again with expressed breastmilk or formula if formula-fed) so mom can sleep in.

-- Try to soothe baby: When your baby is crying, try soothing them so mom can have a break.
-Then, she won’t get overwhelmed or flustered with always being the one to soothe the baby.
+- Try to soothe baby: When baby is crying, try to soothe baby yourself so mom can have a break.
+Then, she won’t get overwhelmed or flustered with always being the one to soothe baby.

-- Take baby out for a walk: As bonding time, take your baby out of the house and walk around the neighborhood or a nearby park.
-This can allow mom to have some quiet time.
+- Take baby out for a walk: As bonding time, dad can take baby out of the house and walk around the neighborhood or a nearby park with them.
+This lets mom have some quiet time for herself.

-- Look after your other children: If you have other children, look after them so mom can have quality time with the new baby and adjust to life with a newborn.
-This also applies to your other children – they need equal one-on-one time with both parents.
+- Help with your other children: If you have other children, help look after them so mom can have quality time with the new baby and adjust to life with a newborn.
+This also applies to your other children — they all need equal one-on-one time with both parents.

 A huge thing to remember is if you see something that needs to be done, don’t leave it or wait to be asked to do it.
-Make a conscious effort each day to check if there’s anything you can help with.
+Make a conscious effort each day to check to see if there’s anything you can help with and do it.
+If you can’t remember some of those things, bookmark this article.
 Here are some ways for dads to help around the house:

-- Find a housekeeper: If it’s in the budget, hire a regular housekeeper in the early weeks/months.
-If that’s out of the budget, help clean the house yourself.
-That means every room in the house (including bathrooms).
+- Find a housekeeper: If it’s in the budget, hire a housekeeper regularly.
+If possible, do this in the early weeks/months.
+However, if that is out of the budget, you can help clean the house yourself.
+That includes every room in the home and bathrooms, too.

-- Handle house visitors: Ensure visitors don’t outstay their welcome or show up at inconvenient hours.
+- Handle house visitors: Take charge of making sure visitors don’t outstay their welcome or show up at inconvenient hours.
 Share this with your guests: What to Do (and NOT Do) When Visiting a New Baby.

 - Hire a postpartum doula: A postpartum doula can help with baby care and attend to mom.
-They can also provide support like light housework and be someone to lean on when needed.6
+They can also provide support like light housework and someone to lean on in times of need.6

-- Take over some household responsibilities: This could mean paying bills, organizing thank-you notes, making appointments, etc.
+- Take over some of the household responsibilities: This means paying bills, organizing thank-you notes, making appointments, etc.

-I’m not saying you must constantly be cleaning and on high alert without resting or having “you” time.
+I’m not saying you have to constantly be cleaning and on high alert without having a rest or “you” time.
 You have a lot going on, too.
-But there are small things dads can do to help a new mom (around the house or in a specific room) that require little effort.
-Helping out each day will allow your partner to appreciate you more, and you can have an easier time in your relationship and parenting.
+But there are small things dads can do to help a new mom that requires little effort, like while you are already in a specific room.
+Doing these little things each day will allow your partner to appreciate you more, and you will have an easier time in your relationship and parenting.